DOL-DOM/OOPproject4/README.md

 3. in line 'pytesseract.pytesseract.tesseract_cmd =' in findcarinfo.py you should enter your tesseract file path
 4. you should download trainded data from here: https://github.com/tesseract-ocr/tessdata/blob/main/kor.traineddata move this trained data file to tessdata directory in tesseract directory
-5. the image file format should be 0000-00-00 00;00;00 to correctly read the date and time info; there are examples on the git
+5. the image file name format should be 0000-00-00 00;00;00 to correctly read the date and time info; there are examples on the git
-6. image result in 'res' directory under orgpath
+6. image result in 'res' directory under path

 <br><br>
 <hr>